italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

          The steps will be described below.
    :target: https://www.plantuml.com/plantuml/uml/XPB1RjH038RlynIc9v1OSU-XAk9GWSG50RtqucH-HLOJJ_1u6csVdcbsTqG85LVxy-VypjncP_CoZU7DR3nCJ8xqJ6u5WOidBLC72s6kbFGoipfT_SYmA-9CPLk_vt64qsUjKksn8elya-cuVuJ64zA5KEXmKzdhEYmkFCepQ3cXSjOzQ38o_2h8_c4sP5HVRuZGbuaS5ZdSBDqrtS4lixEb9uamck0SsJaitQ5ITT7NSuNwfCwYeiCVDlBZZFoU7d5STufXWdgjGEESHFsyhvf-yYZLXDrIjvATHibUsKl0EoYiqgjwPh4SGbDzChoq_ZeaVSmPvfAKlftoqvVxxu5xbwTrRxV9per--r_HktgGTNANGYup0xI8Gf7p7iuoA7injDPmoSSQr_PEsBwl_OpN0--F_BejOdkHwYvDtNXf3om-g87ZaJnHwfn5IR5idjGjD9Pf_0q0

-- **Message 1**: The end user initializes the wallet instance.
+- **Message 1**: The end User initializes the Wallet Instance.
-  In particular, this process happens when the mobile application is launched and every time the end user wants to request or present (disclose) a credential.
+  In particular, this process happens when the mobile application is launched and every time the end User wants to request or present (disclose) a credential.
-- **Message 2-3**: The wallet instance obtains metadata about its wallet provider.
+- **Message 2-3**: The Wallet Instance obtains metadata about its wallet provider.
 Among these, we also find the list of supported algorithms, public keys, endpoints.
-- **Message 4**: The wallet instance verifies that the Wallet Provider is trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped in this version)
+- **Message 4**: The Wallet Instance verifies that the Wallet Provider is trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped in this version).
-- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the Wallet Provider's backend (as a measure against replay attacks)
+- **Message 5-7**: The Wallet Instance instantiates a new key pair on its TEE and requests a nonce from the Wallet Provider's backend (as a measure against replay attacks).
-- **Message 8**: The wallet instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key for which it wants to obtain the attestation containing the nonce and other useful parameters.
+- **Message 8**: The Wallet Instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key for which it wants to obtain the attestation containing the nonce and other useful parameters.
-- **Message 9-13**: The wallet instance sends the Wallet Instance Attestation Request to the Wallet Provider's backend which verifies its validity and issues the signed attestation.
+- **Message 9-13**: The Wallet Instance sends the Wallet Instance Attestation Request to the Wallet Provider's backend which verifies its validity and issues the signed attestation.
-- **Message 13-14**:The wallet instance receives the wallet instance attestation signed by the Wallet Provider and proceeds with a formal verification
+- **Message 13-14**:The Wallet Instance receives the Wallet Instance attestation signed by the Wallet Provider and proceeds with a formal verification.
-- **Message 15**:The Wallet Instance Attestation is ready to be consumed
+- **Message 15**:The Wallet Instance Attestation is ready to be consumed.

 Detail design